boyd109/boyd109.github.io/bucket-list/bucket-list.md

 #### Hackathons:
 - Attend 20 Hackathons (Currently at 14)
-- Place top 3 at a hackathon
+- Place top 3 at an MLH hackathon
 - <del>Win anything at a hackathon</del> (Completed September 24, 2017 at MHacks X)
+- <del>Go to three hackathons of the same series</del> (Completed September 24, 2017, MHacks 8,9,X)

 #### Attend American Hackathons
 - HackMIT